-We strongly encourage ALL students to complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal funds.
-Even if you don’t think that you will be eligible for anything, you should still apply.
-Many non federal awards require the FAFSA, as well.
-Apply early for your best chance at receiving awards.
+We strongly encourage ALL students to complete the Free Application for Federal Student Aid (FAFSA), even if you don’t think that you will be eligible.
+Many non-federal awards require the FAFSA.

 All new students must meet with an advisor or counselor to schedule the first semester’s classes.

 5. Set up Accounts and Prepare for Classes

 Explore additional resources to make sure your LCCC experience is a success.

 MyCampus is the online tool for LCCC students to registration for classes, access grades and much more.

 All official LCCC communications will be sent to you using your LCCC student email account.
 As part of your MyCampus setup process, you will be asked to activate your LCCC email account.